msolorio/allocation-service/README.md

 ### Architecture

-The application creates abstractions around I/O and injects them, allowing for testing the application "edge-to-edge" with fast, in-memory unit tests.
+The application uses the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle), and creates abstractions around I/O and injects them.
+This allows us to pass a fake I/O to the service layer for testing the application "edge-to-edge" with fast, in-memory unit tests.

 ![in-memory-implementation](README_assets/in-memory-implementation.png)

 ---

-For real-world, the service layer is passed real I/O that talks to a database.
+For real-world and E2E testing, the service layer is passed real I/O that talks to a database.
+Because we have already exhaustively tested the service layer with fast, in-memory tests, less slow E2E tests are needed.
+We can achieve a healthy testing pyramid with high coverage.

 ![e2e-implementation](README_assets/e2e-implementation.png)